MatthewJDavis/matthewjdavis.github.io/_posts/2021-01-23-okta-terraform.md

 # Overview

-This post will cover adding an application to Okta with terraform.
+This post will cover adding an application to Okta with Terraform.

-I was following the tutorial [ASP.NET Core 3.0 MVC Secure Authentication] that required an application to be created, I had heard there was a terraform provider available for Okta so decided to try it out and have documented the process below.
+I was following the tutorial [ASP.NET Core 3.0 MVC Secure Authentication] that required an application to be created, I had heard there was a Terraform provider available for Okta so decided to try it out and have documented the process below.

 Terraform allows you to manage resources such as AWS, Azure and many other providers including Okta with the Hashicorp language.